ovrheat/raspberry_rtl_wh1080/README.md

 But we still have the same problem about lack of pressure data so we still need a BMP085 or compatible sensor, with relative data reading code, and being rtl_433 an agnostic project, it does not contains specific code for the Raspberry and/or sensors.

-So I've tried to integrate an rtl_433's snapshot with some code about BMP085 found on the web to build this all-in-one solution for the WH1080.
+So that's my try to integrate some borrowed from the web code to read BMP085 data to an rtl_433 snapshot to build this all-in-one solution for the WH1080.

-Looking at the code you'll may find that it's not such elegant, but it's a kind of test and it's working fine to me, tested with a RaspberryPi Model B (also model B+ works fine), Raspbian Jessie (2015-11-21), a nameless USB DVB-T RTL2832U dongle and a BMP180 sensor.
+Looking at the code you'll may find that it's not such elegant, but it's a kind of test and it's working fine to me.
+It's tested with a RaspberryPi Model B, also with a B+ model, Raspbian Jessie (2015-11-21), a nameless USB DVB-T RTL2832U dongle and a BMP180 sensor.
 It should compile and work happily to the Raspberry Pi 2 too.

-I have stripped all of the devices modules from rtl_433 source, leaving active only the 'Fine Offset WH1080 weather station' one to keep the resources use at minimum, but I think that to re-add modules should be not so difficult if you need support for some other device.
+I have stripped all of the devices modules from rtl_433 source, leaving active only the **'Fine Offset WH1080 weather station'** one to keep the resources use at minimum, but I think that to re-add modules to support some other device should be not so difficult.

 So this software can:
 ----------------

 - Get your WH1080 weather data: wind dir and speed, temp, hum, rain, and pressure (from the wired BMP085/BMP180 sensor);
 - Get the exact time (DCF77 time system and maybe more) from the station.
-By using some script you can easily set the Rasp clock without the need of NTP or RTC.
+By using some script you can easily set the Rasp internal clock without the need of NTP or RTC.
 No data connection required!
 - Give you a valid json data output for your Python (or other programming languages) needs;
 - Give you the flexibility of rtl_433 thanks to its options: you can optimize data receiving, frequency etc. ...